zarf-dev/proposals/6-package-preview/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

-Forcing users to use the print before the (y/n) prompt in `zarf package create` to view their rendered zarf.yaml is not ideal.
+Forcing users to use the print before the (y/n) prompt in `zarf package create` to view their rendered package is not ideal.
 Having a separate command improves the UX by providing users with an easier way to view the rendered zarf.yaml.
 It also opens the possibility of allowing zarf package create to proceed without requiring user confirmation.

 This issue asks for a better way to view what a zarf.yaml looks like at create time - https://github.com/zarf-dev/zarf/issues/2631